+¦Note to translation -- It is more exact to say, when individuals are saved, because the church is looked at as a new creation.
+But the general principle of the statement has remained here.

 {253}

 If all the brethren gave up self-seeking, and every idea of rights, to seek only the edification of all in a spirit of obedience, all such questions would fall to the ground.